plepers/nanogl/docs/program.md

 Note that the program must be bound manually before using uniform setters.
 > A uniform setter function support Array or TypedArray argument (`uniformNfv`)

 > or, if not a matrix, values as arguments directly (`uniformNf`)

-> setter function return the uniform location, thus behave like getter when invoked with no arguments.
+> setter functions return the uniform location, thus behave like getter when invoked with no arguments.

 ``` JavaScript
 // /!\ program must be bound BEFORE uploading some uniforms